FOR THE COMMUNITY PURCHASE AND REFURBISHMENT OF

 Originally the entrance was directly onto what became the very busy Lincoln road.
 In those days a large pot would hang above the fire and farmhands would enter and place vegetables into the pot, from where customers were welcome to help themselves.
 Apart from the pot vanishing and the main entrance being moved to provide a safer exit for those leaving late at night, nothing much changed in the pubs design until 1986.
 The lounge area was then extended to provide greater seating space and a dining area.

-In 1986 our pub needed to change better to meet the needs of the community of that time.
+In 1986 our pub needed to change to better meet the needs of the community of that time.
 Today the Duke of Wellington needs to change again.
 It will become the pub the customers want, once again a thriving hub of its community.

 The vision is to develop the Duke of Wellington so that it is More than a Pub; we believe it should be a dynamic hub for all residents in Leasingham and the surrounding area.
 We are passionate to work with you to create a warm, safe and welcoming place for all to meet; to have a drink, a snack, a meal or whatever you tell us you want.
 All food and drink will be of good quality, at affordable prices and using local quality products wherever possible.